Amateur

 Average numbers admitted per year PhD 25 - 30, MSc 20

 The distance master's degree in entomology is designed for site-bound students who could not otherwise pursue an advanced degree.
 This non-research based degree program emphasizes work in entomology and flexibility in non-entomological training specific to individual student needs and interests.
 Potential audiences for this degree include crop consultants, science teachers, farmers, vocational agriculture instructors, agriculturalists (such as co-operative, seed or chemical company employees) and workers in environmental protection and conservation organizations.
-Each class is recorded on VHS videotape and sent directly to the student.
-Additionally, select classes are available via the Internet to watch at your convenience.
-Students will be able to discuss class materials with other classmates through e-mail.
-Internet access is desirable and e-mail is required.
+This is a completely online degree so you can take the course from wherever you are in the world.

 This program enables practising science teachers to pursue an advanced degree by earning a 30-credit interdisciplinary graduate degree in life sciences from the University of Maryland.